Yul Brynner: Health

+In 1979, Brynner settled out of court after allegedly contracting trichinosis at Trader Vic's in New York City.

 In September 1983, Brynner suffered a sore throat, his voice changed and doctors found a lump on his vocal cords.
-In Los Angeles, only hours before his 4,000th performance in The King and I, he received the test results indicating that he had inoperable lung cancer while his throat was not affected.
+In Los Angeles, only hours before his 4,000th performance in The King and I, he received the test results, which indicated that he had inoperable lung cancer, though his throat was not affected.
 Brynner had begun smoking heavily at age 12.
 Although he had quit in 1971, his promotional photos often still showed him with a cigarette in hand, or a cigar in his mouth.
-He and the national tour of the musical were forced to take a few months off while he underwent radiation therapy which produced a side effect that damaged his throat and made it impossible for him to sing or speak easily.
+He and the national tour of the musical were forced to take a few months off while he underwent radiation therapy, which damaged his throat and made singing and speaking difficult.
 The tour then resumed.

 In January 1985, the tour reached New York for a farewell Broadway run.
 Aware he was dying, Brynner gave an interview on Good Morning America discussing the dangers of smoking and expressing his desire to make an anti-smoking commercial.
-The Broadway production of The King and I ran from January 7 to June 30 of that year, with Mary Beth Peil as Anna.
+The Broadway production of The King and I ran from January 7 to June 30 of that year.
 His last performance, a few months before his death, marked the 4,625th time he had played the role of the King.